JelleZijlstra/taxonomy/docs/name.md

   _collection_ field to "BMNH" and leave _type_specimen_ blank.
 - "BMNH (lost)": the type specimen used to be in the BMNH but is currently considered lost.
+- 'BMNH "some text"', where "some text" can be any text surrounded by double quotes.
+  This is to be used if the specimen number does not follow the standard format, e.g. because only a field number has been reported.

 ## Tags